sammyd/sammyd.github.com/source/_posts/2013-01-11-building-a-range-selector-with-shinobi-charts-part-i-linking-2-charts.markdown

-And in the implementation, we grab hold of a reference to our shared data store and then implement the required `SChartDatasource` protocol methods by mapping from our data store to the structures required for a Shinobi chart:
+And in the implementation, we grab hold of a reference to our shared data store and then implement the required `SChartDatasource` protocol methods by mapping from our data store to the structures required for a ShinobiChart:

 {% codeblock ChartDatasource.m lang:objc %}
 @interface ChartDatasource () {